 - A chest x-ray is usually performed shortly after the thoracentesis is complete to look for any complications.
 Your blood pressure, breathing, and oxygenation will be monitored for a period of time after the procedure.
 If your thoracentesis was done in your provider’s office, you will be sent home once you are stable.
 You should have someone drive you home.

 As with any procedure, there are risks associated with having a thoracentesis.
 These risks include pneumothorax (collapsed lung), respiratory distress, pain, bleeding, infection, and bruising.

 A pneumothorax is a side effect where air collects in the pleural space.
 The air can enter the pleural space through the needle used to remove the fluid, or the needle may puncture the lung allowing air to enter the space.
 In most cases, a hole in the lung will seal itself, but if enough air gets into the pleural space the lung can collapse.
 If the lung collapses, you may need to have a tube placed in the chest to remove the air.

 You may also experience pain, bleeding, infection, and bruising at the insertion site of the needle.
 Pain may be managed with medication and changes in your positioning.
 It is important to keep the site clean and dry until healed.
 Bleeding at the insertion site will be managed by applying pressure.
 It is rare for bleeding to occur in or around the lungs, but if this happens your provider may need to place a tube in your chest to drain this blood.
 If the area appears infected (redness, tender or sore, pus or drainage), notify your provider.
 Infection can be treated with antibiotics.

 When to contact your care team

-It is important to contact your care team with any changes after your thoracentesis including fever, new or worsening shortness of breath, chest pain, uncontrollable pain or bleeding, foul smelling discharge, or redness and warmth at the insertion site.
+It is important to contact your care team with any changes after your thoracentesis including fever, new or worsening shortness of breath, chest pain, uncontrolled pain or bleeding, foul-smelling discharge, or redness and warmth at the insertion site.